dedetive/misle-java/README.md

     }
 ```

 Additionally, you need to go to `resources/lang/` and choose the languages for which you want to add support for this item.
-I acknowledge not everyone knows all these languages, so I'd recommend prioritizing adding it to English, as it fallbacks to English.
+I acknowledge not everyone knows all these languages, so I'd recommend prioritizing adding it to English, as it falls back to English.
 Each item requires the following parameters, all in snake_case except for the additional _DESC and _EFFECT:
 - "item_name" -> The name of the item in natural language.
 - "item_name_DESC" -> The description of the item shown in the tooltip.